Table of Contents

 - Strategic Value Capture: Metrics around process resilience, digital transformation enablement, or agility improvements.
 Each with measurable KPIs such as reduction in project time, percentage of automated workflows, or the number of innovations deployed.

-Building a Board-Credible Business Case
+Building a Board-Ready GCC Business Case

 Articulating Long-Term Value and Financial Governance